-Pam was seated with a laptop in front of her; she was shopping online and checking the security cameras at Fangtasia.
-Next to Pam, was a human woman, she looked to be in her early 30′s, with shoulder length, brunette, mane, and stunning cerulean eyes.
-She had a pile of books in front of her and a pair of spectacles in her hand.
+Pam was seated with a laptop in front of her; she was shopping online while keeping a diligent eye on the security cameras at Fangtasia.
+Next to Pam, was a human woman, she looked to be in her early thirties, with shoulder-length, brunette, mane, and stunning cerulean eyes.
+She had a pile of old looking books in front of her and a pair of spectacles in her hand.
 The cherub-faced woman sat next to an attractive, pale, scruffy face vampire with jet black curly locks and icy, silver-blue eyes.
 He wore a black button up shirt and an impish smirk on his face.
 She whispered in his ear and he playfully pecked her on the cheek.

 On the other side of Pam was another human female.
-She is stunningly beautiful, olive-skinned and Asian.
-She looked to be in her mid to late 20′s and dressed in black also.
+She is Asian, with stunningly beautiful, olive-skin.
+She looked to be in her mid to late twenties and dressed in black also.
 The heart-shaped faced woman had alluring slanted eyes and her long onyx ringlets fell down her back.
 Seated next to her, in a form-fitting white T-shirt, a gorgeous, bald, muscular, black vampire, he had the most sensual hazel eyes.
-The dark-skinned vampire and the Asian woman smiled charmingly at one another, her palm placed firmly in his.
+The caramel-skinned vampire and the Asian woman smiled charmingly at one another, her palm placed firmly in his.

-Before Godric could continue, the man with the scruffy face and black curly hair rose from his seat, he was slender and approximately six feet tall.
+Before Godric could continue, the fortyish looking vampire with the scruffy face and black curly hair rose from his seat, he had on black jeans, was slender and approximately six feet tall.

-“This is Franklin Mott; I met him over 300 years ago in the ’Great Northern War,” Godric explains.
+“This is Franklin Mott; I met him over three hundred years ago in the ’Great Northern War,” Godric explains.

 The fetching black man rose from his chair.
-He stood practically as tall as Eric, at least six-foot-four.
+He stood practically as tall as Eric, at least six-foot-four and he too had on black jeans.
 He nodded to Tara and bowed to Godric.

-Franklin interrupted, “Godric, must you call him that; I know you gave him that silly nickname, but really...”
+Franklin interrupted, “Godric, must you call him that; I know you love that silly nickname, but really...”
 Clucking with his thick British accent perfectly masked how rude his comment actually was.

 “That brings me to my enchantress friends; this is Nora Gainesboro and Naomi Lin.”
 He motioned towards the two human females, “I’ve known these women for a long time, so don’t be fooled, Tara...”
 A big playful smile emerged from his childlike face.
 “They are a lot older than they appear.”